jh1993/Bugfixes/README.txt

 This mod requires AAA_Loader by Bord Listian: https://github.com/DaedalusGame/AAA_Loader Visit the above link and install it the same way you install this mod, except that you rename the "AAA_Loader-master" folder to "AAA_Loader" before putting it into the mods folder.

-This mod may be partially incompatible with API_Universal until I make my own fork of it to work out the incompatibilities, which may be an annoying and tedious task so it may take a while.
-Until then, use API_Universal at your own risk.
+This mod is INCOMPATIBLE with API_Universal.
+That mod is old and no longer being updated, and I cannot make a compatibility patch without going through its entire code and more or less taking over maintenance duty, which I do not have the motivation to do.
+If you try to use it together with this mod, things WILL break under the hood even if they initially appear to work fine.
+I will offer no support to any problems that occur if you try to do it anyways.

 This mod fixes a number of things that I believe to be almost certainly bugs or unintended behavior.
-It also adds a few invisible things under the hood that some of my other mods require to run, since I have no better place to put them and this mod is required by said other mod to begin with.
+It also adds a few invisible things under the hood that some of my other mods require to run, since I have no better place to put them and this mod is required by said other mods to begin with.

 - The behavior of Frostbite + Ghostfire depended on the order in which you took the two skills.
 Now you always get a fire ghost when using fire damage to unfreeze an enemy.
 - Mercurial Vengeance and Toxic Fumes are now properly passive effects, meaning they're not lost upon reincarnation and can't be dispelled.